steven-deboer/pcc-demo/README.md

 4. In Prisma Cloud Compute, create a runtime rule that alerts on any processes that deviate from the learned model.

-5. Within the BusyBox container, create a new file named `pcc_demo.sh`.
-This will be the script that checks for potential security threats.
-Make the script executable with the following command:

-    ```shell
-    chmod +x pcc_demo.sh
-    ```

-6. Run the security check script:
+5. Within the container, run the demo script:

     ```shell
     ./pcc_demo.sh